Warrior Care Network Brings Light and New Life to Veterans

 The completion rate for those participating in Warrior Care Network is greater than 90%.
 “Individuals who come in and put in the work – they get better – and they get better through facing that trauma, and they’re not facing it alone.”

 A Family Affair

 For warrior Yolanda Poullard, family was a focus and a motivation for trying Warrior Care Network.
 After retiring from the Army, Yolanda tried several programs to address her PTSD.
-She credits the three weeks she spent at Operation Mend, UCLA Health’s Warrior Care Network program, with changing her life.
+She credits the time she spent at Operation Mend, UCLA Health’s Warrior Care Network program, with changing her life.

 “The treatment from Warrior Care Network brought the light back into my family and into my household, and it gave me the strength, the energy, to want to live again, because without Warrior Care Network, I wouldn’t be here today,” Yolanda said.